 BIO

 Hannah Atallah (born.
-Washington, DC) is a muralist, mixed-media artist & art teacher.
+Washington, DC) is a muralist, SCULPTOR & INTERDISCIPLINARY artist.

 With a focus on large-scale public art projects, she prioritizes the incorporation of community and relevant cultural histories in her practice.
 As a Palestinian-Lebanese-Irish-American artist, she often draws from her own cultural inspirations.